AchoArnold/discount-for-student-dev/README.md

 ## SaaS

 * [Ip Geolocation](https://ipgeolocation.io/) [DISCOUNT] -  Free for 50K requests and 50% discount on all paid plans for students.

+* [CurrencyFreaks](https://currencyfreaks.com/) [DISCOUNT] -  Provides current and historical currency exchange rates.
+There is a 50% discount on all paid plans for students.

 * [Taskade - Team Productivity](https://www.taskade.com/) [DISCOUNT] -  Students get 50% permanent discount on Taskade Pro subscriptions.
 Use the coupon code "students50" on checkout and start collaborating on Taskade with team task, notes and chat.